 1. Solar Power

-Solar panels for heating water do work in Minnesota.
+Solar panels for heating do work in Minnesota.
 It’s a good idea to hire an engineer to design your system because you may need to structurally reinforce your building before adding solar panels - make sure to calculate the added wind forces.
 For a Minnesota example, check out the Como neighborhood solar project.

 If building an addition or large remodeling project try to incorporate passive solar into the design.

 Photovoltaics (see bottom of webpage) produce electricity from sunlight.
 In the last few years there has been a large improvement in the efficiency of the panels and a significant drop in the cost of the panels.
 Currently it may make more economic sense to use photovoltaic panels and an electric water heater rather than thermal panels for water heating.
 Financial incentives for installing solar have been extended by the federal government until 2021.
 States have additional incentives.

 Install a metal roof or choose 40-year shingle for your pitched roof.
 A metal roof is long lasting and can be recycled at the end of its life as a roof.
 40-year shingles reduce the waste in landfills by being replaced less often.
 If your roof is more reflective or a lighter color less heat will be absorbed and it can lower your air conditioning bill in the summer.
 Generally, in the winter your roof will be covered in snow and shingle color will not have any effect on heat gain, so focus on summer benefits.

 To make a flat roof ‘green’ construct a rooftop garden to prevent rain water run-off.
 Turning roofs into green space also helps diminish the heat island effect found in cities.
 Green roofs use special light weight growing materials and require a system to be installed which will keep water from leaking through to the building.